akashsengupta1997/HierarchicalProbabilistic3DHuman/README.md

 ![teaser](teaser.gif)

 This repository contains inference, training and evaluation code.
-A few weaknesses of this approach, and future research directions, are listed below (TODO).
+A few weaknesses of this approach, and future research directions, are listed below.
 If you find this code useful in your research, please cite the following publication:
 ```
 @InProceedings{sengupta2021hierprobhuman,